willstepp/writings/joseph-the-son/jts.md

 By now the night had come and looking up you could not tell when the trees stopped and the sky began, all black.
 The multitudes of stars shone up high and also on the face of the lake.
 If there were no gravity it might have been hard to tell which way was up.
 And it was cold but together they kept each other warm.
 Like that they sat together and listened to the wind in the pines and the silence of everything else.
 And then there was a noise, a little plop in the water close to them —

 “Joseph,” his mother’s voice spoke to him.

-He turned in his bed and faced her, his eyes open wide.
-She had been crying and held an old handkerchief against her chest.
+He turned in his bed and faced her with wide open eyes.
+Outside it was early morning and the first snow of Winter was falling.
+There was a small drift of white on the window cill and little particles of ice on the glass.
+Joseph could see his mother had been crying and clutched her old handkerchief against her chest.

-“Joseph,” she said again, “Your grandfather has passed away.”
+“Your grandfather has passed away.”

 Twelve